Lou and CWC crew at Bouchercon 2010

 A dual citizen of Canada and the US, Lou Allin is the author of the Belle Palmer series, published by RendezVous Press and set in Sudbury, Ontario, the Nickel Capital of the World.
 In 2005, in hardcover from Five Star Press came A Little Learning Is a Murderous Thing, an academic mystery at Copper University in the Michigan Upper Peninsula.

 With a Ph.D. dissertation on Christopher Marlowe, the murdered English Renaissance spy, Lou came naturally to a love of crime stories.
-Now she is newly retired from teaching police Report Writing and Presentations to Criminal Justice students at Cambrian College in Northern Ontario.
-Leaving behind a plow truck, two snowblowers, two scoops, and five shovels, she now resides in Sooke, BC, overlooking the Strait of Juan de Fuca.
+When she retired from teaching police Report Writing and Presentations to Criminal Justice students at Cambrian College in Northern Ontario, she moved to the more temperate Sooke, BC, overlooking the Strait of Juan de Fuca.